neuron-core/neuron-laravel/README.md

 # Utility Package for using Neuron in Laravel applications

-This package provides some useful helpers and configuration options for Laravel applications.
+This package provides some useful helpers and configuration options to get started with Neuron AI in a more familiar way for Laravel developers.
+The package is built to help developers during the initial setup and configuration of their projects, it's not meant to be a complete replacement for the Neuron AI components.
+Neuron doesn't need such invasive abstractions.
+They can only be an obstacle to learning and using the AI components or for modeling your agentic logic.

+In this package we provide you with a ready-to-use configuration file, artisan command to quickly create a new AI agent, workflow, middleware, and other components.
+You can also find ready-to-run migration if you want to use the Eloquent Chat History component, and other useful helpers.

 <a name="requirements"></a>